ItsAuraCrypto/Aura/README.md

 For detailed setup instructions, refer to the Installation Guide.

-## 🛠 Debugging

-Common Issues

-	1. Low Performance
-	•	Ensure your device meets the minimum hardware requirements.
-	•	Verify stable internet connection.
-	2. Node Sync Issues
-	•	Check firewall settings to ensure ports are open.
-	•	Restart the node and monitor logs.

-	For further troubleshooting, visit the FAQ Section.

-## 📊 Roadmap
+📊 Roadmap

-	•	1: Launch of Aura Core testnet.
+	1. Launch of Aura Core testnet.
-	•	2: Introduction of advanced hybrid mechanisms.
+	2. Introduction of advanced hybrid mechanisms.
-	•	3: Full launch of Aura Core mainnet.
+	3. Full launch of Aura Core mainnet.
-	•	4: Integration with Aura Lite and Telegram mini-app.
+	4. Integration with Aura Lite and Telegram mini-app.

-## 🧑‍💻 Contribution
+🧑‍💻 Contribution

 We welcome developers from all over the world to contribute!

-How to Contribute:
+How to Contribute

 	1. Fork the repository.
 	2. Make your changes in a new branch.